 Note that, to keep things simple, I have not included the encoder and the decoder for the Bluetooth transmission in the chain.
-Depending mainly on your source’s capabilities, the audio signal will probably be encoded into one of the varieties of an SBC or an aptX codec before transmitting.
+Depending mainly on your source’s capabilities, the audio signal will probably be encoded into one of the varieties of an SBC, an AAC, or an aptX codec before transmitting.
 It’s then decoded back to PCM after receiving.
 In theory, the output of the decoder has the same level as the input of the encoder, so I’ve left it out of this discussion.
 I won’t discuss either CODEC’s implications on audio quality in this posting.

 Taking a look at Figure 8 or 9 and you’ll see that, in theory, the level of the digital audio signal inside the source is identical to that inside the headphones – or, at least, it can be.

 This means that the potentially incorrect assumptions made by the headphone manufacturer about the analogue output levels of the source can be avoided.
 However, it also means that, if you have a pair of headphones like the BeoPlay H7 or H8 that can be used either via an analogue or a Bluetooth connection then there will, in many cases, be a difference in level when switching between the two signal paths.